Finding Work That Works Despite Migraine

 Melanie Whetzel is the lead consultant of the Cognitive/Neurological Team with the Job Accommodation Network (JAN).
 She joined the JAN staff as a consultant in February 2008.
 She has a 14-year history of teaching and advocating for students with disabilities in the public school system.
 Melanie holds a Master of Arts degree in special education, a Bachelor of Arts degree in English, and has earned 60 credit hours above master’s level.
 Her post-graduate work has been primarily focused on special education.
 She most recently completed a graduate certification in Career Planning and Placement for Youth in Transition, and became a certified brain injury specialist in December 2014.
 As the lead consultant on the Cognitive/Neurological Team, Melanie specializes in learning disabilities, mental impairments, developmental disabilities, autism spectrum disorders, and brain injuries.
 She presents nationally on these topics, and has authored several publications.

-• Lifetime on-demand access with no annual fee to 2024 Summit
+- Lifetime access to 2025, no annual fee

 Related Talks for: Day 5 (2021)